FabricMC/fabric-docs/CONTRIBUTING.md

 # Fabric Documentation Contribution Guidelines

-This website uses [VitePress](https://vitepress.vuejs.org/) to generate static HTML from the various markdown files.
-You should familiarize yourself with the markdown extensions that VitePress supports [here.](https://vitepress.vuejs.org/guide/markdown.html#features)
+This website uses [VitePress](https://vitepress.dev/) to generate static HTML from the various Markdown files.
+You should familiarize yourself with the Markdown extensions that VitePress supports [here.](https://vitepress.dev/guide/markdown.html#features)

 ## Table Of Contents